 No.488 is virtually in original condition, which is unusual for a loco of this age.
-Of the three locos that survived into the 1960s, 488 was the only one carrying an original pattern boiler.
-The re-created "stove-pipe" chimney completes the 19th century look.
+Of the three locos that survived into the 1960s, 488 was the only one carrying an original pattern boiler, which is why it was selected for preservation by the Bluebell.
+The re-created "stove-pipe" chimney seen above completes the 19th century look.

 Numbers carried: 488, 0488, EKR 5, 3488, 30583

 Current status: Static display, awaiting major boiler work

 Coal capacity: 1 Ton

 Cylinders: (2, outside) 17.5" x 24"